replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/04-helm-values-for-license-fields/assignment.md

    your Helm templates.

-We're going to take advantage of the second option to update the Slackernews chart to only install when the license has not expired.
+We're going to take advantage of the second option to update the Slackernews chart to block installation if the license is expired.

 ### A Word of Caution